Leaders' Conference 2025

 To welcome the nations the Lord is bringing from across the world into our churches, we need to think about becoming intercultural: embracing our differences as we serve God and grow in faith together.

-Tim McMahon, Mission Trainer for Serving in Mission (SIM), will lead us though 24 hours of teaching, discussion, and sharing with one another.
+FIEC's Intercultural Ministry Team will be joined by a Mission Trainer from Serving in Mission (SIM) to lead us through 24 hours of teaching, discussion, and sharing with one another.

 This event is an additional cost to the main conference and extends the conference programme through to Thursday lunchtime: £50 includes three sessions, an evening meal, and a light lunch.